 Illinois Courts Response to the CARES Act

 The Illinois courts declare compliance with the CARES Act when it comes to evictions.
-This will remain in effect until August 24, 2020 or further order of the Court.

 Illinois Legal Aid Online: Legal Issues During the Coronavirus Pandemic